fabri1983/gcc_m68k_optimizer/README.md

 This will create `optimizer_plugin.so` (or `optimizer_plugin.dll`) file.
 Move it into SGDK's `tools` folder, along with the `optimize_lst.py` file.

+Optionally, build SGDK.
+You can use script [build_sgdk.sh](build_sgdk.sh "build_sgdk.sh").
+This step is optional if you have your SGDK already built/installed.
+Then you can rely SGDK `makefile.gen` will take on the new *m68k-elf-* added to the PATH in previous step.

 ### Execution
 - Open SGDK's `makefile.gen`:
   - Add next line after the inclusion of **common.mk**: